This tool provides educational sizing estimates only. Improper

 crystalline silicon) is printed on every module datasheet.

-Tcell is the cell temperature in °C reported by
+panels) and Tcell is the cell temperature in °C

 PVWatts default replacement (Choice B):